 The later step was an unusual development, as the bullion version of the Silver Eagle had been produced exclusively at the West Point Mint for more than a decade.
 The major third party grading companies almost immediately announced that they would begin specially encapsulating 2011 Silver Eagles struck at the San Francisco Mint.
 Since these coins did not contain a mint mark or any other identification, the only way to receive the special encapsulation was by submitting a sealed Monster Box of 500 coins with the proper identifying markings from the San Francisco Mint.

 Eventually, the bullion coins achieved another all time annual sales record with a final mintage of 40,020,000.

 The 2011 Proof Silver Eagle was made available to collectors starting on July 15, 2011.
 Pricing for the offering was increased to $59.95 per coin, due to the higher market price of silver.
 An ordering limit of 100 coins per household was imposed for the first two weeks of sales.
 In early September, the price of the coin was increased to $68.45, but later decreased to $58.95, following a decline the market price of silver.
-A sell out was achieved on November 22, 2011 with last reported sales of 850,000.
+A sell out for the individual version was achieved on November 22, 2011.

 2011 Silver Eagle Mintages

 Bullion Mintage: 40,020,000

 Designers: Adolph A. Weinman (obverse), John Mercanti (reverse)